frontenddogma/web-development-glossary/manuscript/c.md

 Cross-Origin Resource Sharing
 : A mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, style sheets, scripts, iframes, and videos.
 Certain “cross-domain” requests are forbidden by default by the same-origin security policy.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.&nbsp;[†](#w-cors)

+Cross-Site Request Forgery
+: A type of malicious exploit of a website where unauthorized commands are transmitted from a user that the web application trusts.
+There are many ways in which a malicious website can transmit such commands; specially-crafted image elements, hidden forms, and JavaScript XMLHttpRequests, for example, can all work without the user’s interaction or even knowledge.
+Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user’s browser.&nbsp;[†](#w-csrf)

 Cross-Site Scripting
 : A type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.&nbsp;[†](#w-xss)